Magnetism in Gemstones

 Bi-color Indicolite Tourmaline

 A Drag response (D) is diagnostic for medium to dark blue Indicolite, as it is the only blue gem of average size that drags.
 Shown below (right) is a bi-color Tourmaline with blue indicolite Tourmaline on one end and colorless achroite Tourmaline at the other end.
 This gem provides an interesting demonstration of the drag response.
-The gem drags when a magnetic wand is brought near the blue end, while the gem shows no response at the colorless end.
+The gem drags when a magnetic wand is brought near the blue end, while the gem shows no direct response at the colorless end.

 Mali Garnet, Peridot, Indicolite, Verdelite, Yellow Tourmaline, pink CZ